ccwang92/embryoTracker/README.md

-# MIVAQ: A unified cell tracking, visualization and annotation platform
+# MIVAQ: a unified cell tracking, visualization and annotation platform
 MIVAQ (Microscopic Image Visualization, Annotation and Quantification) is an on-going project aiming to build a platform that supports 3D+time (colorful or gray) imaging data visualization, cell segmentation, cell tracking and results curation.
 It is built using Qt with C/C++ and OpenGL.

 ## Current interface and visualization quality